tartley/tartley.github.io/_posts/2010-01-22-musicians-wake-up.md

 This is difficult.
 It is counter-intuitive, grounded as we all are in the scarcity economy of the physical world.
 It requires us to change our attitudes and outlook and behaviour.
 Sometimes we fail.
-We are still figuring out the realities of our markets in a post-internet world.Â But *goddammit* we are trying and sometimes we try things and they work.
+We are still figuring out the realities of our markets in a post-internet world.
+But *goddammit* we are trying and sometimes we try things and they work.
 The software business is more diverse and thriving than it ever has been
 - despite all our work being just as freely copyable (and freely copied)